-The hot and cold water line low point drain valves on the 25 ft sleep six, 27 ft, and 28 ft. are located on exterior of the coach for easier access.
+The 30 ft Front Bed model has two low point drain valves accessed by removing the rear dinette seat cushion and reaching through the hole cut in the seat bottom.
+It has the fresh water tank drain, a white petcock, on the exterior tank pan under the trailer.
+The hot and cold water line low point drain valves on the 27 ft. and 28 ft. are located on exterior of the coach for easier access.
 If you look under the trailer, you will see a "box" that is a few inches lower than the trailer frame.
 This "box" or pan supports a water tank.
 The line drain valves will be the two brass pet cocks on the bottom of the pan.
 The 23 ft and 25 ft. front bed model has the low point drain valves located inside the roadside rear exterior access door.
 The 19 ft. line drain valves are located in two different places.
 Two are located under the rear bed and access has been provided in the bed top under the mattress.
 (If you are long and lanky, they can be reached through the exterior storage compartment.)
 The other two line drain valves are located under the roadside dinette seat.
 Remove the cushions to access a removable panel in the lounge top.
 The 16 ft model has two drain valves that are located under the roadside dinette seat.
 Remove the cushions to access a removable panel in the lounge top.